Faysal425/GI-diseases_detection/README.md

 ## Overview

-This project develops a computer-aided diagnosis (CAD) system for gastrointestinal (GI) disorders using a three-stage deep learning framework.
-The architecture integrates a feature extractor, a Parallel Squeeze-and-Excitation Convolutional Neural Network (PSE-CNN), and Principal Component Analysis (PCA) with a Deep Extreme Learning Machine (DELM) classifier.
+This project develops a computer-aided diagnosis (CAD) system for gastrointestinal (GI) disorders.
+The architecture integrates a feature extractor as a Parallel Squeeze-and-Excitation Convolutional Neural Network (PSE-CNN).

 ## Installation